 Similarly, if you try to micromanage each day and assign each hour to a task, that can often lead to unnecessary work and a waste of time and energy (and getting even less done).
-You’ll often underestimate the time it takes to do those things.
+You’ll often underestimate the time it takes to do those things and switch between tasks.

 “Inventing the future is easier than predicting it.”—Alan Kay